MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomItems.md

 Here are the image files you can use for the wrench icon and for the wrench itself.

+Here is the wrench icon:

 ![Image of a wrench icon](Media/AddCustomItems/wrench_ico.png)

+Here is the wrench texture:

 ![Image of a wrench texture](Media/AddCustomItems/wrench.png)